syncfusion-content/xamarin-docs/Xamarin/Maps/UserInteraction.md

 ### Tapped event

-Invoked when tapped on the maps. `Tapped` event has the following argument.
+Called when tapped on the maps. [`Tapped`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfMaps.XForms.SfMaps.html#Syncfusion_SfMaps_XForms_SfMaps_Tapped) event has the following argument.

 * `Position` : Gets the screen point (x, y) coordinates of maps on tapping.
 The following code sample adds the marker at the tapped location.